-Providing the FTC and state AGs with enforcement power, backed up with strong enforcement authority and expanded resources, represents a highly-beneficial approach for consumers, as evidenced by the successful and bipartisan work in policing violations of children's privacy through the Children's Online Privacy Protection Act ("COPPA").
-Providing the FTC with enhanced authority to provide consumer redress would also ensure that consumers can be compensated directly and promptly when companies engage in harmful data practices.
+Providing the FTC and state AGs with clear privacy protections, backed up with strong enforcement authority and expanded resources, represents a highly beneficial approach for consumers, as evidenced by the successful and bipartisan work in policing violations of children's privacy through the Children's Online Privacy Protection Act.
+Providing the FTC with enhanced authority to facilitate consumer redress for privacy violations would also ensure that consumers can be compensated directly and promptly when companies engage in harmful data practices.